sicmutils/sicmutils/README.md

 of implementing any of the groundwork for that yet, as working through [SICM] has been challenge enough for me.

+### Derivatives of nested functions

+Or, what is described as "Alexey's Amazing Bug" in the Scmutils source code (and further described by Oleksandr Manzyuk [here][OM].
+This should be straightforward to fix but hasn't been necessary for the work so far

+### Quaternions, Power Series...

+The Scmutils library is vast, and I don't pretend to have covered anywhere near all of it.
+The breadth-first approach I have used to get the textbook examples working has left many corners of the source library unexplored as of this writing.

 ## The experience of Clojure

 This is my first real attempt at a project in Clojure, so I can't say